 The modernity of this tea service is striking, especially when you consider that British potteries at the time (such as Doulton and Pilkingtons) were producing historicist Arts and Crafts pottery.

 The Wiener Kunst im Hause (Viennese Art in the Home) created integrated domestic interiors.
 Their products, which they exhibited at the Paris Exhibition of 1900 and the Vienna Seccession Exhibition of 1902, were praised for their simplicity, practicability and affordability.
-Out of the Weiner Kunst grew the Wiener Werkstätte.
+Artists of the Weiner Kunst were letter part of the Wiener Werkstätte.
 Its founders, Josef Hoffmann and Kolomon Moser, were inspired by the Arts and Crafts Movement but rapidly went beyond it, embracing machine production and developing a forward-looking aesthetic.
 The Bauhaus followed a a similar path after the First World War.
 The early experimental ceramics of the Bauhaus are less convincing than Sika’s, but some of its graduates, for example Margarete Heymann, did striking work.

 This was the artistic environment in which Lucie Rie was educated.
-She studied ceramics at the Weiner Kunstgewerbschule from 1922 under the traditional Michael Powolny but came under the influence of Moser, who encouraged her to exhibit at the Wiener Werkstätte.
-By then it had lost its original drive and had been reduced to selling presents and nick-nacks.
+She studied ceramics at the Weiner Kunstgewerbschule from 1922 under Michael Powolny and came under the influence of Moser, who encouraged her to exhibit at the Wiener Werkstätte.